 The Dolby Atmos/Dolby TrueHD 7.1-channel soundtrack is dynamic sounding with loads of sound effects.
 The orchestral score is quite active but a bit compressed while delivering extensively aggressive dimensionality and surround envelopment.
 Surround energy is extensive and energetic, and at times directonalized.
+Bass is intense and extends to sub-25 Hz frequencies, especially during the foot movement of Dr. Robotik's robot.
 Sonic's speedy slips and zooms are always amplified and are panned throughout the soundfield.
-Dr. Robotnik's big rig command truck rumbles throughout as well, supported with energized deep bass.
 Dialogue is heavily ADR-produced and forward sounding, though, intelligible throughout.

-This is very active and fun holosonic® part spherical surround soundtrack with loads of fun sound effects to energize Sonic's and Dr. Robotnik's presence and antics.
+This is very active and fun holosonic® spherical surround soundtrack with loads of dynamic sound effects to energize Sonic's and Dr. Robotnik's presence and antics.
 (Gary Reber)